Tall pipe risers are used in skyscrapers, mines, etc. There are two points that the piping stress engineer should consider:

-The picture below (a) shows axial force F diagram caused by uniform load q ath the vertical pipe that is supported at the bottom.
+The picture below (a) shows the axial force F diagram caused by uniform load q at the vertical pipe that is supported at the bottom.
 If fluid weight is applied as uniform load q, the axial force diagram is incorrect.
-Software will show great axial stresses from sustained loads q*L/A, A – pipe crossection area.
-But in real world fluid pressure will act only on the bottom of the pipe and axial stresses along the pipe should be zero.
-The correct results can be obtained by applying of concentrated force at the bottom of the pipe instead of uniform load.
+The software will show great axial stresses from sustained loads q*L/A, A – pipe cross-section area.
+But in real-world fluid pressure will act only on the bottom of the pipe and axial stresses along the pipe should be zero.
+The correct results can be obtained by applying of concentrated force at the bottom of the pipe instead of a uniform load.

-In case of supporting riser by several springs, the application of fluid weight as uniform load will lead to uniform load distribution between supports.
-But in real world fluid weight will act in the bottom bend and lowest support will hold greatest weight load.
+In the case of supporting the riser with several springs, the application of fluid weight as a uniform load will lead to uniform load distribution between supports.
+But in real-world fluid weight will act in the bottom bend and the lowest support will hold the greatest weight load.

-Now let’s see how to model vertical riser correctly in PASS/START-PROF piping stress analysis software:
+Now let’s see how to model the vertical riser correctly in PASS/START-PROF piping stress analysis software:

 - Fluid density should be zero

 - Add concentrated force q*L in the lower bend

 The second problem concerns vertical risers that are supported at the bottom.
 The pipe is compressed by a big pipe and insulation weight.
 Compression force may lead to pipe buckling as shown in the drawing (a) below.